 Unfortunately, they do not distinguish between different causes.
 If prices go up due to monetary debauchery, that is inflation.
 If prices go up due to temporary shipping snafus, that is inflation also.
 And if prices go up due to laws that make everyone use more-expensive natural gas and laws that prohibit domestic production of natural gas, then that, too, is called inflation.

 We need different words for these phenomena.
 Though that is not our point today.
 We merely draw attention to the cause of the rise in consumer prices and note this one does not directly affect gold.

 Gold is different from consumer goods, or even ordinary commodities.
 So far as we know, mankind has been mining it for at least 5,000 years.
 Virtually all of the gold mined during this time is still in human hands.

 Toys, Christmas trees, food, and even cars are produced to be consumed.
 With these goods, there is very little accumulated inventory.
-What is produced moves quickly (shipping delays now lengthen this time) into the hands of consumers.
-Who then consume them.
+What is produced moves quickly (shipping delays now lengthen this time) into the hands of consumers who then consume them.

 But gold is not consumed.
 It may be fashioned into jewelry, but this product is only a quick trip to a refiner away from bullion.
-No one throws gold jewelry into the garbage, obviously.
+No one throws gold jewelry into the garbage.
 There is a vast accumulated inventory of gold.
 It would take decades of mining at the current rate to produce that much gold.

 This is why gold defies all the conventional methods of analysis, such as supply and demand.
 What is supply?
 It’s not just what comes from the miners and recyclers.
 What is demand?
 It is not just jewelry and certainly not just electronics.

-Every ounce ever produced is potential supply.
+Every ounce ever produced is a potential supply.
 Everyone on this planet represents potential demand.
 At the right price, under the right conditions.